1. Key Characteristics of American Curls

 The ears are not curled at birth but begin curling within 3–5 days.
 The ears complete their transformations in about 16 weeks, and the curl can vary from almost straight to having a curl with an angle of 90–180 degrees.

-The body is rectangular in shape with a rounded head and walnut-shaped eyes.
+The body is rectangular with a rounded head and walnut-shaped eyes.
 The coat can be short or long, although both varieties are soft and silky with very little undercoat.

-2. Where They Came From
+2. Where American Curls Came From

-They named her Shulamith, and a few months later, she had her first litter.
-Two of the 4 offspring had the same curled ears as the mother, and the breed was established.
-All of the American curl cats trace back to Shulamith.
+Half of the 4 kittens had the same curled ears as their mother, and the breed was established.
+All of the American Curls trace back to Shulamith.

-3. How Friendly Are They?
+3. How Friendly Are American Curls?

-Curls are affectionate, curious and intelligent.
+American Curls are affectionate, curious and intelligent.
 They act like kittens well into their adulthood, and thus are nicknamed the Peter Pans of the cat world.